-For more information on the Master of Arts in Theological Studies, please contact our Recruitment, Enrollment, and Marketing Department.
+For more information on the Master of Arts in Christian Ministry, please contact our Recruitment, Enrollment, and Marketing Department.

 If you are ready to become a student at Austin Grad now, please review the section on Admission & Tuition to learn what your next steps should be or start your application today!